AckerlyXu/heima/articles/batch/batch-management-dotnet.md

 - **Check account quotas** and take the trial-and-error guesswork out of determining which Batch accounts have what limits.
 By checking your account quotas before starting jobs, creating pools, or adding compute nodes, you can proactively adjust where or when these compute resources are created.
 You can determine which accounts require quota increases before allocating additional resources in those accounts.
 - **Combine features of other Azure services** for a full-featured management experience--by using Batch Management .NET, [Azure Active Directory][aad_about], and the [Azure Resource Manager][resman_overview] together in the same application.
 By using these features and their APIs, you can provide a frictionless authentication experience, the ability to create and delete resource groups, and the capabilities that are described above for an end-to-end management solution.

-> [AZURE.NOTE]
+> [!NOTE]
 > While this article focuses on the programmatic management of your Batch accounts, keys, and quotas, you can perform many of these activities by using the [Azure portal][azure_portal].
-For more information, see [Create an Azure Batch account using the Azure portal Preview](/documentation/articles/batch-account-create-portal/) and [Quotas and limits for the Azure Batch service](/documentation/articles/batch-quota-limit/).
+For more information, see [Create an Azure Batch account using the Azure portal Preview](./batch-account-create-portal.md) and [Quotas and limits for the Azure Batch service](./batch-quota-limit.md).
 >
 >